Greentwip/renpy-build/README.rst

 Preparing
 ---------

+Before getting into code you have to ensure and install pyenv and run the following:

+    pyenv install 3.9.1
+    pyenv local 3.9.1
+    pyenv global 3.9.1

 To get ready to build, log in as the rb user, and then run the following command to clone renpy-build::